How To Deal With £1 Charlies From The DealAcademy (& Other Fake Business "Investors")

 A professional will be able to see through the £1 Charlie's tricks, and the £1 Charlie doesn't want that.

-They advise students to deal directly with vendors and he advises them how to probe sellers for weaknesses.
+They advise students to deal directly with vendors and advise students how to probe sellers for weaknesses.
 They advise why buyers shouldn't target businesses being represented by brokers, "as soon as (you've) seen the the weakness (you) know exactly where to strike whereas when you've got the corporate finance house or broker in the middle then you're restricted from seeing all of that."

 What's your best defence against this as a seller?